 Berlin is also home to more traditional biotech companies, like Captain T Cell, an immuno-oncology startup.
 Founded by scientists from the city’s Max Delbrück Center (MDC) and propelled by the SPARK mentoring network in Berlin, the company is accelerating towards its goal of leveraging its platform to provide preclinically validated TCR-based gene therapy to patients.
 Last year, Captain T Cell took home £100K as the winners of the OneStart competition in London.

-Academic institutions are keeping up with the rapid expansion in industry.
+Academic institutions are keeping up with the rapid expansion of the industry.
 The Berlin Institute of Health has launched joint appointments between Charité and Max Delbrück Center as part of a strategic effort in personalized medicine and translational research.
-The positions will consist in five professorships in digital health, clinical translational sciences, disease modeling, genomic medicine, and cell and gene therapy.
+The positions will consist of five professorships in digital health, clinical translational sciences, disease modeling, genomic medicine, and cell and gene therapy.

 “We want to focus on health issues that are going to be relevant to our society in ten years’ time and thus help turn healthcare into a value-based system,” said CEO Erwin Boettinger in a statement.
 The BIH initiative plans to accomplish this by investigating health apps, AI, big data and genome editing technologies, among other fields.